markdom/specification/1.0/markdom.md

 This event represents the begin of a [*Markdom paragraph block*].

-Calling this method must be must be followed by a call to `onContentsBegin`.
+Calling this method must be followed by a call to `onContentsBegin`.
 A corresponding call to `onParagraphBlockEnd` must eventually occur.

 ###### `onParagraphBlockEnd` {#api-handler-handler-onquoteblockend}